 To see just how Hulu’s content library stacked up against its top competitors, we crunched the numbers for two specific categories: licensed and original content.
-We compared our original content scores for Hulu with Amazon Prime Video, HBO Now and Netflix.
+We compared Hulu’s original content with competitors like Amazon Prime Video, HBO NOW, Disney+, Apple TV+ and Netflix.

-These scores take into account every original title created by Netflix, Hulu, Amazon Prime Video, HBO NOW and Disney+.
-They factor in critics’ reviews on Rotten Tomatoes, as well as audience reviews from IMDb and Rotten Tomatoes to get a true feeling for how viewers felt about Hulu’s original content when measured against other leading competitors.
+These scores take into account every original title created by these services, factoring in critics’ reviews on Rotten Tomatoes, as well as audience reviews from IMDb and Rotten Tomatoes to get a true feeling for how viewers felt about Hulu’s original content when measured against other leading competitors.